Rehabilitation of "Newton's Dream"

 This whimsical sculptural device attracts and engages people with rolling balls and percussion devices that clatter and chime.
 It was created in 1990 by artist George Rhoads for exhibition at The Franklin Institute science museum in Philadelphia.

-In 2015, The Franklin Institute commissioned Anvil Works to repair and refinish "Newton's Dream."
+In 2015, The Franklin Institute commissioned Anvil Works to repair and refinish "Newton's Dream" to the extent possible.
 All work was done on-site in one week, involving safe and accurate public welding in a museum exhibition hall during open hours.
+Eventually, the old machine was retired and replaced with a pair of newly comissioned machines, "Newton's Convergence," installed in 2017.